CaptainJimmy/react-email-validation/README.md

 ## Explanation:

-This is actually two different components that are not necessarily, and could easily be separated and reused.
+This is actually two different components that are not necessarily dependent, and could easily be separated and reused.

 ### Deployment: